-• Obtain a comprehensive history and perform a thorough gynecologic examination using appropriate communication skills, maintaining confidentiality, and respecting patients' rights.

-- Provide periodic health maintenance screenings for the routine detection and prevention of disease to individual women across their lifespan. - Develop a differential diagnosis and management plan for common gynecologic problems considering benefits, risks, and treatment alternatives of the proposed interventions. - Assess a pregnant woman for common obstetrical conditions that might adversely affect pregnancy and develop a plan for care. - Demonstrate ability in basic clinical skills used in an outpatient clinic, a surgical suite and a labor room while complying with universal precautions and maintaining patient safety. - Utilize awareness of and sensitivity to spiritual, cultural, ethnic, and lifestyle differences when providing care for women. - Incorporate evidence-based medicine and critical thinking into decision making.
+- Obtain a comprehensive history and perform a thorough gynecologic examination using appropriate communication skills, maintaining confidentiality, and respecting patients' rights. - Provide periodic health maintenance screenings for the routine detection and prevention of disease to individual women across their lifespan. - Develop a differential diagnosis and management plan for common gynecologic problems considering benefits, risks, and treatment alternatives of the proposed interventions. - Assess a pregnant woman for common obstetrical conditions that might adversely affect pregnancy and develop a plan for care. - Demonstrate ability in basic clinical skills used in an outpatient clinic, a surgical suite and a labor room while complying with universal precautions and maintaining patient safety. - Utilize awareness of and sensitivity to spiritual, cultural, ethnic, and lifestyle differences when providing care for women.